davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ### View host metrics on Datadog

-The [infrastructure list](https://app.datadoghq.com/infrastructure) in your Datadog account shows a list of your hosts that are being actively monitored by your Datadog account.
+The [infrastructure list](https://app.datadoghq.com/infrastructure) in your Datadog account shows a list of hosts actively monitored by your Datadog account.
 Click the name of your first host to see the initial metrics.

 ![Host metrics](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Host%20Metrics.png "Host metrics")

-There's not much to see here yet, but this default dashboard displays the top-level metrics for each host running the Datadog agent.
+This default dashboard displays the top-level metrics for each host running the Datadog agent.
 Next, you'll start gathering metrics on the performance of your Apache server.

 ## Getting started monitoring Apache